miekg/dinit/README.md

 ## Options

-* `maxproc` or `core-fraction`: set GOMAXPROCS to the number of CPUs on the host multiplied my `maxproc`, typical values are 0.5 or 1.0.
+* `maxproc` or `core-fraction`: set GOMAXPROCS to the number of CPUs on the host multiplied by `maxproc`, typical values are 0.5 or 1.0.
 When 0.0 `dinit` will not set GOMAXPROCS by itself.
 If GOMAXPROCS is *already* set in the environment this does nothing.
 * `start`: run a command when starting up.
 On any failure, `dinit` exits.
 The complete command must be given as one string, enclosed with quotes.
 * `stop`: run command on exit.
 The complete command must be given as one string, enclosed with quotes.
 * `timeout`: time in seconds before SIGKILL is sent after the SIGTERM has been sent.
 * `primary`: consider all commands primary; if one of them dies then take down the other processes.
 * `submit`: submit a command line to dinit's socket interface.